notkaramel/ECSE321-Mar1HotelSystem/frontend/README.md

 ```

 ## Pre-setup of the project
-- If you're curious on how I (@notkaramel) started this project, here's what I did:
+- In case you're interested in how the project was initialized:
 ```sh
 cd frontend
 npm create vue@latest